 Yoga Poses and Bandhas

 In traditional yoga, the bandha practice is associated only with pranayama practice.
-But some western yoga schools apply bandhas while doing asanas.
+Some Western yoga schools apply bandhas while doing asanas, such as Kundalini yoga, as thought by Yogi Bhajan.

-So using a bandha while performing asanas consists of applying the lock and holding the breath in or out.
-You must keep the breath for as long as you can while still being relaxed then you can release the lock and start another round.
+Using a yoga bandha while performing asanas consists of applying the lock and holding the breath in or out.
+You must hold the breath for as long as you can while still being relaxed.
+Then you can release the lock and start another round.

 Remember you can apply mula bandha with the internal or external breath retention.